 You have probably heard of Carol Foreman before—she has written several books on Glasgow.
 They are available in all good bookshops and probably at the Mitchell Library:-

-Hidden Glasgow - Glasgow Street Names - Glasgow Curiosities Lost Glasgow - Glasgow from the Air—75 years of aerial photography
+Hidden Glasgow - Glasgow Street Names - Glasgow Curiosities Lost Glasgow - Glasgow from the Air—75 years of aerial photography and her latest one, Glasgow Shops

 If you have browsed this site before, then you will know that Buffalo Bill and his Wild West Show visited Glasgow.
 Tom Cunningham has now written two books on the subject of native Americans in Scotland.